-- Catchment water resources monitoring plan including new or altered hydro-met stations, water quality monitoring stations, regulations on water measurement for major water users - A program of project preparation activities (pre-feasibility and feasibility studies) for larger scale infrastructure proposals.
+- Drought and water deficit management actions to enhance drought and water deficit resilience including soil and land cover management, water conservation and water harvesting, water use regulation and mechanisms for adjustment to shortages or deficits - Flood risk mitigation including flood plain use regulations and flood loss reduction measures - Measures and incentives to promote improved water use efficiency and productivity Catchment water resources monitoring plan including new or altered hydro-meteorological stations, water quality monitoring stations, regulations on water measurement for major water users - A program of project preparation activities (pre-feasibility and feasibility studies) for larger scale infrastructure proposals.

-TASK 5.2: REVIEW AND ADOPTION OF THE DRAFT CATCHMENT PLAN
+STEP 5.2: REVIEW AND ADOPTION OF THE DRAFT CATCHMENT PLAN

-138. The goal is to have a final catchment plan that not only is agreed between the WMZ and the catchment CMO and supported by the other stakeholder groups especially the Inter-district advisory committee (Figure 8), but also has the sanction and support of the Government.
+210. The goal is to have a final catchment plan that not only is agreed between the WMZ and the catchment CMO and supported by the other stakeholder groups especially the Inter-district advisory committee (Figure 5), but also has the sanction and support of the Government.
 This is important for attracting donors and budget allocations to support plan implementation.
 The final plan, as with the WMZ and the CMC, should have an appropriate legal status.
 This would facilitate adding elements of the plan to the District Development Plans and to the portfolios of the lead sector departments, and provide a basis for implementing the management actions that constitute a key part of the plan.

-139. The process of moving from a draft plan to a final plan, in terms of the relationship between the WMZ, the CMC and the Ministry is shown in Figure 17 and again in Figure 18.
+- 211. The process of moving from a draft plan to a final plan, in terms of the relationship between the WMZ, the CMC and the Ministry is shown in Figure 14 and again in Figure 15.
 Review and adoption of the WMZ-CMC adopted draft plan by the Government will be arranged and managed by DWRM in collaboration with the Water Sector Working Group and the WPC.
+The instrument of formal Government adoption of the final agreed plan would be issued by the Ministry. - 212.
+The WMZ planning team will present the draft plan to these bodies and provide whatever support is needed to respond to comments, queries and suggestions.
+This process is likely to be iterative and involve at some point consultation with the CMC and CTC, and possibly other stakeholder groups - in effect building a consensus between MWE, the WMZ and the CMC.
+The WMZ planning team will also support DWRM's efforts to brief other ministries and the Ministry of Finance and Economic Development on the proposed plan and its benefit.
+The Ministry would formally adopt the final plan document.

-Figure 17 Moving from draft to final catchment management plan
+Figure 14: Moving from draft to final catchment management plan